 Below are a few temporary housing options and resources while you are apartment hunting.

 Aloft Hotel is a short walk from campus in Downtown Brooklyn.
-A discounted rate may be available for NYU-Poly Students at approximately $130 per night plus taxes.
+A discounted rate may be available for NYU School of Engineering Students at approximately $130 per night plus taxes.

 Students are required to submit various proofs of immunization documents and to have health insurance.
 You can learn about what is required of on these pages:

-The Office of Dean of Student Affairs (insert link) is concerned with the holistic education and development of all NYU-Poly students both inside and outside the classroom.
+The Office of Dean of Student Affairs (insert link) is concerned with the holistic education and development of all NYU School of Engineering students both inside and outside the classroom.
 Student Affairs help students put the various pieces of their educational, personal and professional developmental puzzle together from orientation to commencement.
-The Division of Student Affairs supports NYU-Poly’s academic mission by enhancing students’ education through a range of programs that build intrapersonal, professional, emotional, and other essential life skills.
+The Division of Student Affairs supports NYU School of Engineering’s academic mission by enhancing students’ education through a range of programs that build intrapersonal, professional, emotional, and other essential life skills.
 We work in partnership with academic, support, and service departments to tailor our activities to students’ needs.
 Our programs address emerging issues and foster community building.

-Enrollment Focus on Conditional Admissions The Graduate Center is the administrative unit of NYU-Poly's Graduate School.
+Enrollment Focus on Conditional Admissions The Graduate Center is the administrative unit of NYU School of Engineering's Graduate School.
 The Graduate Center is a one-stop office that services the entire graduate school community.
 It focuses on areas such as outreach, admissions, enrollment, retention, funding and scholarship opportunities.
 During NGSO, new students with conditional admission such as ESL, proof-of-degree, perquisites, or other academic conditions are required to check-in with the Graduate Center.
 Please see the NGSO schedule for more details on time and location.

 Rogers Hall Room 102